wp-oop/plugin-boilerplate/README.md

             the plugin _does_ actually require other plugins, but they should not be shipped with the plugin.
 Otherwise, completely Composer-managed WordPress installations will not automatically install other required plugins.

+    - Module `composer.json`:
+        This bootstrap uses the awesome [`composer-merge-plugin`][] to keep module depedencies together with modules.
+This allows keeping track of which dependencies belong to which modules, detect dependency incompatibilities, and moving modules out of the package into packages of their own when necessary.

+        Modules can be installed from other packages, or included in the package.
+In the latter case, they should be added to the directory `modules.local`.
+One such module, the `core` module of the plugin, is already included in the package.
+Its `composer.json` should also be personalized, just like the `composer.json` of this package.

 3. Spin up the dev environment